Pet-Friendly Florida Politicians

 Patricia Stephens, Owner, FloridaPets.net

 Fortunately, issues about pets are usually some of the most bipartisan matters dealt with in Tallahassee or on Capitol Hill.
-Lawmakers have a huge say about pet issues and so it behooves us to know which politicians are pet-friendly - and which ones are not.
-We are voters with pets.
-Here at FloridaPets.net, we've been researching this matter and have several names to present to you for your consideration in any upcoming elections.
+Since lawmakers have a huge say about pet issues, it behooves us to know which politicians are pet-friendly - and which ones are not.
+People with pets are voters with pets.
+Here at FloridaPets.net, we've been researching this matter and have compiled some information for your consideration in future elections.

 On the Federal Level